-Leicester City are the 19th most valuable soccer club in the world according to Forbes, with a value of $500million as of June 2019.
+Leicester City are the 17th most valuable football club in the world according to Forbes, with a value of $925 millionmillion as of May 2022.

-Aiyawatt Srivaddhanaprabha, the son of the deceased Khun Vichai and current CEO and chairman of King Power, is Leicester City's chairman and has a net worth of $4billion according to Forbes.
+Aiyawatt Srivaddhanaprabha, the son of the deceased Khun Vichai and current CEO and chairman of King Power, is Leicester City's chairman and in 2021 had a net worth of $2.15billion according to Forbes.

 Leicester City News